inhabitedtype/ocaml-dispatch/README.md

       ; "/hello/:who/", hello_handler
       ]
   in
-  match DSL.dispatch routes request.path with
+  match dispatch routes request.path with
   | Some handler -> handler request
   | None         -> "Not found!"
 ;;